Table of Contents

 What is Commodity Classification and Why Does It Matter for Sprinkler System Design?

 Commodity classification groups materials by combustibility and heat release to set sprinkler design criteria.
-The class determines water demand, spacing and protection strategy so systems can suppress likely fire scenarios.
-Correct classification lets designers match protection levels to regulatory requirements and the real risks present in a warehouse.
+The class determines water demand, spacing, and protection strategy so systems can suppress likely fire scenarios.
+Correct classification ensures protection levels match regulatory requirements and actual warehouse risks.

 Warehouse Commodity Classification for Sprinkler Design

-Purpose: Present a commodity classification method for domestic rack-type warehouses to guide sprinkler system design.
-Method: On-site surveys and analysis of NFPA, FMDS, EN and Japanese criteria were performed and ISO 12949 tests were carried out on proposed classification samples.
-Result: Based on heat of combustion, a classification into extra high, high, medium and low is proposed.
-Conclusion: Apply sprinkler design criteria that secure the maximum extinguishing strength for each commodity class.
+Purpose: Present a commodity classification method for rack-type warehouses to guide sprinkler system design.
+Method: On-site surveys and analysis of NFPA, FMDS, EN, and Japanese criteria were performed.
+Result: Classification into extra high, high, medium, and low hazard based on heat of combustion.
+Conclusion: Apply sprinkler design criteria to ensure maximum extinguishing effectiveness.

 A Commodity Classification Method of Domestic Rack-Type Warehouse for Sprinkler System Design, 2019